-(a) Welded joint (b) Transition part Fig 5.
-Equivalent plastic strain distribution in local models transition part are shown in Figs.6.
+Fig.4.
+Equivalent plastic strain distribution around joint structure transition part are shown in Figs.6.
 The fatigue damage of the weld toe exceeds 1.0 regardless of the ground motions, meaning that welded joints at joint structures can be a crack initiation point.
 Therefore, it is important to consider the low cycle fatigue performance of the connection of such secondary members cautiously.